CiscoDevNet/cloud-cml/README.md

 At this point, the compute resources have been released / destroyed.
 Images in the S3 bucket are still available for bringing up new instances.

-> **Note** Metal instances take significantly longer to bring up and to destroy.
+> **Note:** Metal instances take significantly longer to bring up and to destroy.
 The `m5zn.metal` instance type takes about 5-10 minutes for both.
 Deployment times also depend on the number and size of reference platform images that should be copied to the instance.

 ## Troubleshooting